It’s a terrible idea to flush “flushable” wipes

-Gary Streaty, Vice President for Facilities Management at VUMC, has a very simple message about all kind of wipes: “All wipes should be trashed,” he said.
+Gary Streaty, Executive Director for Facilities Management at VUMC, has a very simple message about all kind of wipes: “All wipes should be trashed,” he said.
 “Not flushed down the commodes.
 That includes personal hygiene wipes.”

 And, Streaty adds, this includes wipes that say on the label that they are “flushable.”

 Wipes do not disintegrate like toilet paper does; instead they stay in one piece until removed at a sewage treatment facility, or, unfortunately, they get clogged somewhere along the line.

 The increased use of wipes, Streaty said, means that “we’re now at a great risk for sewer blockages in our hospitals, clinics and other buildings.”